Skip to main content

 The Combined Plan program at Columbia University offers students the chance to engage with two distinctive educational experiences, earning both a liberal arts and an engineering degree.

-Students should apply to Columbia’s Combined Plan program during their junior year at Willamette.
+Students should apply to Columbia’s Combined Plan program during their third year at Willamette.
 Because Willamette is an affiliated liberal arts school, applications from Willamette students will receive priority in admission review.

-Applicants should have a minimum overall GPA of 3.30.
-Students must complete both the foundational and major-specific prerequisite coursework by the end of the spring semester of application.
-Dual degree applicants will need to include recommendation letters from the Combined Plan liaison, a science instructor, and a math instructor.
+Applicants should have a minimum overall college GPA of 3.30.
+Students must complete both the foundational and major-specific prerequisite coursework by the end of the spring semester of their third year.
+Dual degree applicants will need to include recommendation letters from the Combined Plan liaison at Willamette (Rick Watkins), a science instructor, and a math instructor.
 They must also demonstrate proficiency in English as directed by the Columbia website.

 After three years at Willamette, students directly enter both an engineering master's program and an undergraduate engineering program at Washington University.
 Students obtain a BA or BS from Willamette and receive both BS and MS engineering degrees from Washington University.
 Washington University classifies these students as graduate students for all three years.
 While this renders students ineligible for Federal Financial Aid, all admitted students benefit from discounted tuition, with reductions of 50% in the first year, 55% in the second year, and 60% in the third year.